-3. Professionals: professionals and retirees make up a small percentage of our tutor base.
+3. Professionals: professionals, retirees and parents make up an important part of our tutor base.

 Our tutors deliver high quality and inspiring tuition as part of their participation in our Leadership Development Programme, which is accredited by the SSAT.
 To participate, they must first pass a rigorous selection process, assessing their subject knowledge, leadership competencies and attributes.
 Once they are on the programme, our tutors continue to develop their practice to ensure they can achieve real impact for your pupils.
 They do this by participating in:

 - A comprehensive programme induction and safeguarding training.